Placement Test Information

 - Level 4: You may enroll in Math 27 (as well as courses for Level 1, 2 and 3)

 Incoming students are placed in appropriate courses as part of the advising/orientation process.

 Through the Spring 2015 term, students already enrolled at Saint Mary’s will take the paper-based placement test used in the past.
 Contact the Director of Mathematics Placement (Charles Hamaker, email@example.com) for testing arrangements.

 Taking the Online Placement Test

-You will receive an email, sent to your Saint Mary’s email account, with instructions on how to take the test.
-This will include the online site and login information.
+After committing to attend Saint Mary’s, you should receive an email, sent to your Saint Mary’s email account, with instructions on how to take the test.
+This will include the online site and login information (also given below).